 Androgenic alopecia is a very common disorder affecting two-thirds of all men although the course of this condition varies strongly.
 Some people may lose a lot of hair during their twenties while others experience a gradual thinning of hair while approaching middle age.
 The causes of hair loss include genetics, stress, diet and illnesses.

 Alopecia (general medical term) is a hair-loss condition that can have a several types, different causes and symptoms.

 We can mention below, the most common types of alopecia:

-It is estimated that half of men around 50 years old can be affected by baldness.
-Usually, can initiate, in the end of twenties and beginning of thirties, and in some level, most of the men can have a hair loss in the end of thirties.
+It is estimated that half of the men around 50 years old can be affected by baldness.
+Usually, can initiate, at the end of twenties and beginning of thirties, and in some level, most of the men can have a hair loss at the end of thirties.

 This baldness is the most common type of hair loss and is hereditary (if someone in your family has, you can have too).
 Which means that, male pattern baldness sufferers inherit are hair follicles with a genetic sensitivity to one kind of male hormone.

 It is no common but male pattern baldness can lead to complete baldness.
 Most often is men are progressive losing their hair, after that in the temples and crown the hair becomes thin.
 You can see the shape of a horseshoe around the sides in the head and the back.

 You do not need treatment to the most types of hair loss, for example the male-pattern baldness, because this disorder is not a risk to your health; it is just a natural action of ageing.